 Michaelmas 1844 Robert Wrench sold Pond Farm, West Bergholt [ WCH_101 ] - and by 1851 Census was in Rawreth, but we do not know where he was in the intervening years.

 The Croyden family were associated with East Mersea Hall from 1800/01 for about 50 years (see 3. in Croyden family history below), so Elizabeth Wrinch née Croyden (Sarah's mother) would have been there in 1823 when she married Robert Wrinch.
 The wedding, however, took place in West Mersea Parish Church, not East Mersea.
 Elizabeth Croyden (Sarah's grandmother) was buried in East Mersea when she died in 1863, not many years after Sarah's death.
 So one can see why the family might have wanted Sarah buried at East Mersea.
 James Croyden and other members of the Croyden family were also buried at East Mersea, close to Sarah's grave.

 The story related above is of the Wrinch family and the sad death of their daughter Sarah at the age of 15 from consumption.
 There is nothing unusual in the story.

 Sarah's grave attracts attention because it is caged.
-A cage was traditionally put on graves to deter grave-robbers and perhaps it was thought that a young girl would be particularly attractive to grave robbers.
+A cage, known as a mortsafe, was traditionally put on graves to deter grave-robbers and perhaps it was thought that a young girl would be particularly attractive to grave robbers.
 But the grave was also said to be on unconsecrated ground because it is just to the north of the church.
 This was taken to mean that she was pregnant, or even a witch.
 However, in an article in Jan 2017 Mersea Life, the East Mersea Churchwardens said

 "Examination of the area [to the north of the church] shows this is palpably untrue as among the graves in that area is the grave of a previous Rector as well as a former Churchwarden."